hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 3.8.1 =
+* Fixed activation and deactivation of plugin and themes on the Integrations page.

 = 3.8.0 =
 * Added search of plugin and themes on the Integrations page.
 * Added toggling of sections on the General page.